Silver Dust: Rise — The Age Of Decadence (2016-2017)

-Revelation — House 21 (2018-present)
+Revelation — House 21 (2018-2021)

 In late March 2018, Silver Dust released a music video for Forever, a single from the album.
 In a similar way to the previous music videos, this one is filmed in Porrentruy in Switzerland.

 On April 20, 2018, the band released its third opus, House 21, in the form of a concept album.
 It tells the story of a British soldier deserting the battlefield during World War II and taking refuge in a gloomy dwelling, called House 21, populated by errant souls and strange characters.
 The album includes a collaboration with Mr. Lordi, from the eponym band, on a cover of Bette Davis Eyes.

 A few months later, to everyone's great surprise, Mr.Killjoy, the drummer, announced his desire to leave the band.
 He is then replaced by Magma, drummer formed by Diego Rapacchietti from the Swiss band Coroner.

 In October of the same year, the band went on another tour with Lordi.
 This new tour marks the second large-scale collaboration between the two bands.

 In July 2019, Silver Dust announced that their fourth European tour would take place at the end of the year, from October to December.
 For this occasion, the band toured with two well-known metal bands: Moonspell and Rotting Christ.

 On March 1, 2020, the band announced the arrival of their new guitarist, Neiros.
 He replaces Tiny Pistol who has judged not being anymore able to fulfill his role in the band due to personal issues.

+Consecration — Lullabies (2022-present)

+On April 29, 2022, Silver Dust released their fourth album, Lullabies.
+It reached the 8th position on the Metal Rock Charts in Germany.
+Throughout the year, Silver Dust performed at several renowned festivals across Europe, sharing the stage with notable bands such as KISS, Avatar, Scorpions, Sabaton, Powerwolf, Helloween, and Europe, among others.
+The band's performances at Paléo Festival, Rock Imperium Festival, and Riverside Festival were highly acclaimed and well-received.

+At the beginning of 2023, Silver Dust was invited to join the Swedish band Soen on a European tour as a special guest.
+Additionally, this year marked another milestone for the band as they performed at the Summerside Festival alongside renowned acts such as Hollywood Vampires (featuring Alice Cooper, Johnny Depp, and Joe Perry) and Volbeat.

+In July 2024, the band announced the departure of their drummer Magma, who left the band for professional reasons.
+Drummer Mr. Killjoy, a former member of the group from 2014 to 2018, rejoined temporarily to fulfill scheduled performances, including headlining Hellfest Le Off, while the band searched for a new drummer.

+On January 21, 2025, Silver Dust officially announced the return of Mr. Killjoy as their drummer, along with the release of a new album set for April 4, 2025.